 The Tech Council Innovation Network is the membership arm of the Wisconsin Technology Council.
 The Innovation Network holds monthly luncheons that bring together entrepreneurs, business owners and related high- tech professionals in a collaboration rich environment.
-We have chapters in Western Wisconsin, the Lake Superior Region, Madison, Milwaukee and Northeast and Central Wisconsin.
+We meet across Wisconsin, in cities such as Milwaukee, Madison, Eau Claire, Appleton Green Bay and Wausau.
 Attendance requires paid registration or annual membership.

 Start In Wisconsin is the premier network for local businesses.
 For owners and startups, Start In Wisconsin will power connections to start, scale and accelerate area entrepreneurs.
 For the established resource network, Start In Wisconsin will be a platform to provide best fit referrals, build your network, and to showcase the story of entrepreneurship in our region.

 Are you an entrepreneurship support organization excited to join the network?
 Make sure to please complete the online form.
 There are no fees for signing up, and once you do, your organization will receive small business referrals.

 WEDC is Wisconsin’s lead economic development organization.
 The Entrepreneurship and Innovation division will connect you with Wisconsin’s great network of resources and partners to meet your specific business needs and assist you in making your idea come to life.
 This is where you can learn more about investor tax credits, loans and grants.